Animal Welfare

 • Participation in the drafting of the Codes of Practice by providing expertise on veal and beef production.

-In December 2015, the Quebec Government adopted the Animal Welfare and Safety Act.
-The Ministère de l’agriculture, des Pêcheries et de l’Alimentation (MAPAQ) is responsible for enforcing the Act.
-It intervenes when animal health or welfare is threatened.
-Inspections are conducted on Quebec farms.
-To learn more about the MAPAQ’s role and the Act, click here.
+In December 2015, the Quebec government passed the Animal Welfare and Safety Act.
+The Ministère de l’Agriculture, des Pêcheries et de l’Alimentation du Québec (MAPAQ) is responsible for enforcing the Act; it also steps in when animal health and/or welfare is at risk.
+Inspections are conducted on farms across the province.

-World Organization for Animal Health (OIE)
+World Organization for Animal Health (WOAH)

-Temple Grandin: animal welfare specialist
+Temple Grandin : animal welfare specialist

-Agri-réseau: cattle handling videos
+Agri-Réseau : cattle handling videos (french only)